Vikings’ high-powered offense grounded by improving Chiefs D

 It didn’t help the Vikings’ cause that they got little production from their wide receivers.

 Adam Thielen tried to go after hurting his hamstring against Detroit and missing last week’s game against Washington.
-But after testing it During warmups and giving it a go, Thielen didn’t even last through the first quarter before spending the rest of the game on the sideline.
+But after testing it during warmups and giving it a go, Thielen didn’t even last through the first quarter before spending the rest of the game on the sideline.

-Stefon Diggs, who was fourth in the league with 704 yards receiving coming into the game, was held to one catch for four yards.
+Stefon Diggs, who was fourth in the league with 704 yards receiving coming into the game, was held to one catch for 4 yards.
 His biggest impact was a 12-yard end-around.

 “Preparation is key,” Chiefs defensive tackle Chris Jones said.
 “We held their rusher for under a hundred yards.
 Cook’s been playing some of the best ball in the NFL.
 We were fortunate enough to get the win and execute on defense, and we’ve got to execute next week.”